Azure/azure-powershell/src/Storage/Storage.Management/help/Az.Storage.md

 Enable static website for the Azure Storage account.

 ### [Get-AzDataLakeGen2ChildItem](Get-AzDataLakeGen2ChildItem.md)
-Lists sub folders and files from a folder or filesystem root.
+Lists sub directorys and files from a directory or filesystem root.

 ### [Get-AzDataLakeGen2Item](Get-AzDataLakeGen2Item.md)
-Gets the details of a file or folder in a filesystem.
+Gets the details of a file or directory in a filesystem.

 ### [Get-AzDataLakeGen2ItemContent](Get-AzDataLakeGen2ItemContent.md)
 Download a file.